meysamraz/laptop-price-prediction-end-to-end-project-using-ecommerce-website-data/README.md

 I used [Heroku](https://www.heroku.com/) a cloud platform as a service which provide a free hosting to deploy my app on it. it's and amzaing platform gave me so much flexbilte to deploy your apps

-##  Libraries and FrameWorks used in the project
+##  Libraries and FrameWorks Used in the Project

 - [streamlit](https://streamlit.io/)
 - [pandas](https://pandas.pydata.org/)